gammu/gammu/readme.txt

 -------------------------------------------------------------------------------
 Q. What file formats are supported ?

-A. for logos              : xpm (only saving), bmp, nlm, nsl, ngg, nol for ringtones          : rttl, binary format created for Gammu,
+A. for logos              : xpm (only saving), bmp, nlm, nsl, ngg, nol, wbmp for ringtones          : rttl, binary format created for Gammu,
                             mid (saving), re (reading), ott, communicator,
                             ringtones format found in fkn.pl, wav (saving),